-Apps are in some countries part of a larger track-and-trace approach being taken.
+In some countries, apps are part of a larger test-and-trace approach being taken.

 How would I use a contact tracer?

-Many countries are developing their own contact-tracing apps.
-For example the UK’s app is developed by the NHS and is based on Bluetooth signals between people’s phones.
-Other countries are creating apps that use GPS location data to work out when people may have been close to each other.
+A contract tracer app is downloaded onto your personal mobile phone.
+Many countries are using apps based on Bluetooth signals between people’s phones.
+Some use GPS location data to work out when people may have been close to each other.

 Some countries require people to download a contact-tracing app, while other countries recommend it.